swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-13-initialize-git-and-dvc-for-local-training.md

 #### Update the .gitignore file and add the experiment data to DVC

 With DVC now set up, you can begin adding files to it.
+The `dvc add` command creates a `data/raw.dvc` file and a `data/.gitignore`.
+The `.dvc` file contains the metadata DVC uses to download the files and check their integrity.
+The `.gitignore` file tells Git to ignore the files in `data/raw`.

 Try to add the experiment data.
 Spoiler, it will fail: